biga-codes/Load-Balancer-/README.md

 - **Least Connections**: Routes requests to the server with the least number of active connections.

 ---
-File Descriptions:
+### File Descriptions:

-server.js:
-Purpose: Main entry point for the load balancer.
-It starts an HTTP server, accepts incoming requests, and uses a selected load balancing algorithm (round-robin or least connections) to route requests to healthy backend servers. roundRobin.js: Implements the Round-Robin algorithm.
+-server.js: Main entry point for the load balancer.
+It starts an HTTP server, accepts incoming requests, and uses a selected load balancing algorithm (round-robin or least
+           connections) to route requests to healthy backend servers.
+-roundRobin.js: Implements the Round-Robin algorithm.
 It forwards requests to servers in a circular manner.
-Each server gets an equal number of requests. leastConnections.js: Implements the Least Connections algorithm.
-It forwards requests to the server with the fewest active connections to balance the load better. serviceDiscovery.js: Discovers and manages backend servers.
-It checks their health (whether they're up or down), tracks their connection count, and provides the list of available healthy servers to the load balancer.
+Each server gets an equal number of requests.
+-leastConnections.js: Implements the Least Connections algorithm.
+It forwards requests to the server with the fewest active connections to balance the load better.
+-serviceDiscovery.js: Discovers and manages backend servers.
+It checks their health (whether they're up or down), tracks their connection count, and provides the list of
+                      available healthy servers to the load balancer.
 ---